jcundill/streeto/README.md

 ## How it works

-Osmosys uses the Graphhopper routing engine <https://github.com/graphhopper/graphhopper>  to calculate runnable routes between arbitrary locations.
+StreetO uses the Graphhopper routing engine <https://github.com/graphhopper/graphhopper>  to calculate runnable routes between arbitrary locations.
 Where those potential routes are limited to those that you could legally and safely run along.
 So no motorways, private service roads etc.

 System is given a starting location, an approximate length to make the